 The chapters are complemented by an appendix which covers ideas to introduce behavioral science initiatives.
 I argue that first a company needs to identify its goals and identify what type of predominant organization model it wants to pursue.
 There are five predominant organizational models I’ve seen.
 I also offer that a company should consider a number of implementation elements that may play a role during execution.
 Example elements include an advisory board and a behavioral science officer.

 Note that the purpose of this book is not to teach people about behavioral science; there are many other books out there for those purposes.
-That said, Inside Nudging introduces some behavioral science concepts to provide context and help develop a common language between management professionals and scientists, to move seamlessly from knowledge to action.
+Nudging Democratized develops a common language between management professionals and scientists, to move seamlessly from knowledge to action.